-Whilst every effort has been made to make our school as accessible as possible, it is not fully accessible to individuals with mobility difficulties due to the physical layout across three separate buildings.
 Locking school can offer disabled toilets, a lift, and ramps to get into school, hoist, handrails and other smaller aids.
 Where specific resources are required in order to access the curriculum, these will be sourced in line with the recommendations given.

-Like all school, a proportion of our budget from North Somerset is designed to support children with additional needs.
+Like all schools, a proportion of our budget from North Somerset is designed to support children with additional needs.
 We plan how to use this budget to best effect, supporting all children with an additional need.
 Where a pupil has significant needs additional funding called “Top up funding” can be applied for.

 Who can I contact for further information?

 To find information about North Somerset Local offer contact to be confirmed by North Somerset

 Supportive parents can be contacted through www.supportiveparents.org.uk